How common are intersex traits?

 "There is no simple answer to this question.
 Intersex conditions are not always accurately diagnosed, experts sometimes disagree on exactly what qualifies as an intersex condition and government agencies do not collect statistics about intersex individuals” (American Psychological Association, 2006).

 Some experts believe it’s important to include subtle variations in our bodies, such as mild hypospadias, a condition in which a male’s urethral opening is located on the underside of his penis, rather than at the tip.
-Others limit the definition if intersex to congenital conditions in which chromosomal, gonadal, or anatomical sex is more noticeably atypical (Ainsworth, 2006).
+Others limit the definition if intersex to congenital variations in which chromosomal, gonadal, or anatomical sex is more noticeably atypical (Ainsworth, 2006).
 While estimates vary from 1 in 100 to 1 in 4500, a commonly cited range is 1 in 1500-2000.